k00mi/gitaly/README.md

 ## Name

-Gitaly is a tribute to git and the town of [Aly][https://en.wikipedia.org/wiki/Aly].
+Gitaly is a tribute to git and the town of [Aly](https://en.wikipedia.org/wiki/Aly).
 Where the town of Aly has zero inhabitants most of the year we would like to reduce the number of disk operations to zero for most actions.
-It doesn't hurt that it sounds like Italy, the capital of which is [the destination of all roads][https://en.wikipedia.org/wiki/All_roads_lead_to_Rome].
+It doesn't hurt that it sounds like Italy, the capital of which is [the destination of all roads](https://en.wikipedia.org/wiki/All_roads_lead_to_Rome).
 All git actions in
 GitLab end up in Gitaly.

 ## Reason

-For GitLab.com the [git access is slow,](https://gitlab.com/gitlab-com/infrastructure/issues/351).
+For GitLab.com the [git access is slow](https://gitlab.com/gitlab-com/infrastructure/issues/351).

-When looking at `Rugged::Repository.new` performance datawe can see that our P99 spikes up to 30 wall seconds, while the CPU time keeps in the realm of the 15 milliseconds.
+When looking at `Rugged::Repository.new` performance data we can see that our P99 spikes up to 30 wall seconds, while the CPU time keeps in the realm of the 15 milliseconds.
 Pointing at filesystem access as the culprit.

 ![rugged.new timings](design/img/rugged-new-timings.png)